Everything You Need to Know About the Clark County Probate Court

 Guide to the Clark County Court Probate Case Files

-To determine if your case has been filed or scrutinize the docket sheet on a probate case, you can go to the court website or perform a search on Google for “Clark County Court Records Inquiry.”
+To determine if your case has been filed or scrutinize the docket sheet on a probate case, you can search the court website or search on Google for “Clark County Court Records Inquiry.”

 Probate cases are usually under “Family Records,” Once you bring this up, you can search by either case number or the decedent’s name.
 If a probate or will case has been filed under the same number or name, it will be displayed on the results.

 - “W” usually indicates that the will was successfully filed.
 Clicking on the case number allows you to view the filer and the decedent

 - “P” usually suggests that the probate case was successfully filed.
 Clicking the case number will enable one to see the actions that have been taken and the entire docket sheet

 - “E” usually indicates estate matters while “T” stands for trust matters